Ash-Olorenshaw/Vigour/README.md

 Vigour is Fortran implementation of the VimScript specification as a VimScript -> C compiler fully separate from the `vim` application itself.

-Currently, it is only a tokeniser with basic compilation capabilities (maths, `echo`, vars, if statements).
+Currently, it is only a tokeniser with basic compilation capabilities (maths, `echo`, vars, if statements, classic Vim-style string coersion).

-The only vimtypes supported are `Number` and `Float`
+The only vimtypes supported are `Number`, `String` and `Float`

-Todo:

-- [x] Fix currently broken equality testing funcs
-- [x] Update `resolve_tkn_line` in `resolver_expressions` to not be a monstrous, unwieldy and likely very broken function
-- [x] Change equality funcs to be macos??